mmzdouc/mibigger/README.md

 - Add your initials(curator_id/name/email to the list of curators in `src/mibig_input_script/curators.csv`
 - Add/modify entries (see below)
 - Once you have added some entries, create a pull request into main and request a reviewer
-- The reviewer (one of us) will double-check the entry for consistency
+- The reviewer (one of us) will double-check the entry for consistency (see instructions below)
-- Once reviewed, the new entries are merged into the main branch
+- Once reviewed and fixed, the new entries are merged into the main branch

 Usage
 =====